 So I decided to be a good little soldier and follow the rules the nice firefighter lady gave us!
-(Her comments are in red.)
+(Her comments are in green.)

 Anonymous said…I am a mom and a fire fighter as well.
 This comment is for the questions concerning your dryer lint screen and softeners.
 Many dryer fires are started by lint screens and clogged dryer vents.
 Quite common.
 BUT here is a simple rule of thumb to prevent a dryer fire due to build up.
 About once a month, depending on the amount of laundry you do, take out your dryer lint screen.
 Rinse it with warm water and use a soft tooth brush to scrub it clean.
 It is simple maintenance we should all do regardless of whether we use softener or not.
 The tell tale sign it is time to soak and scrub, put your screen under running water.
 If it holds water, it needs cleaning.
 There is more than one reason for this “clogging” effect: fabric softener, type of fabrics, laundry soap not rinsing completely out, lint build up not releasing when you swipe.

 So, here is the lint screen from my dryer.
 I decided to put it to the test…and sure enough…look at the water beading up on it!
 Time to give it a bath!

 I soaked it for a little while in warm, soapy water and scrubbed it with a kitchen sponge.

 And here it is after.
 I did the same thing….poured some water on it….went straight through!
 Success!